 If you happen to have Dreamweaver or a similar program installed, it’s just going to open up the script code.

-For everyone else and my non-technical friends, you don’t need to do anything but drag and drop from here.
+For everyone else, you don’t need to do anything but drag and drop from here.

 From here, you need to assign the URL that’s going to use this script.

 Copy and paste this URL into that box:

 When you’re done, it should look like this:

 Click the floppy disk icon to save your work, and you are finished.

 Before you start using your newly converted MyFitnessPal keto-friendly app, you need to find out if it worked.